AI and Creative Learning:

 What does that mean for the integration of new AI technologies such as ChatGPT into our learning environments?

 In my view, the top educational priority in today’s world is for young people to develop as creative, caring, collaborative human beings.
 With the pace of change accelerating in all parts of the world, today’s children will face a stream of uncertain, unknown, and unpredictable challenges throughout their lives — and the proliferation of new AI technologies will further accelerate the changes and uncertainties.
-As a result, it’s more important than ever for children from diverse backgrounds to have opportunities to develop their abilities to think creatively, engage empathetically, and work collaboratively, so that they can deal creatively, thoughtfully, and collectively with the challenges of a complex, fast-changing world.
+As a result, it’s more important than ever for children from diverse backgrounds to have opportunities to develop the most human of their abilities, the abilities to think creatively, engage empathetically, and work collaboratively, so that they can deal creatively, thoughtfully, and collectively with the challenges of a complex, fast-changing world.

 Unfortunately, I find that many of the current uses of AI in education are not aligned with these values — and, in fact, they could further entrench existing educational approaches at a time when significant changes are needed.
 Too often, today’s AI technologies are used in ways that constrain learner agency, focus on “close-ended” problems, and undervalue human connection and community.